ronnieholm/Bugfree.Spo.ExternalSharingCenter/README.md

     using a guided approach (see end-user documentation).

-  - A background job which monitors site collections and sends out expiration warnings, revokes user access, and sends out access revocation mails.
+  - A background job which monitors site collections and sends out expiration warnings and revocation mails and revokes user access.
 The job can be setup to continuously import new users and sharings.
-Otherwise, it threats sharings not already in ESC as unknown and removes those.
-The approach to use depends on whether sharings recorded in ESC or site collections are considered master.
+Otherwise, it threats sharings not already in ESC as unknown and revokes those.
+Which approach to use depends on whether sharings recorded in ESC or site collections are considered master.